nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     the GID and the model ID.

 Conversion to and from lists
-    GIDCollections can be converted to lists of GIDs
+    NodeCollections can be converted to lists of GIDs

     ::